anitawright75/11-23API_test/README.md

 **CONCEPT**

 We we given the task of creating a web application featuring an API with CRUD functionality.
 This blog was created to entertain and inspire people from all walks of life.
-A few of the blogs that we admire and drew inspiration from are 'GOOP <http://www.goop.com>'_ , Honeygrow, Liberty London Girl, and Rachel Khoo.
+A few of the blogs that we admire and drew inspiration from are [GOOP](http://www.goop.com), [Honeygrow](http://honeygrow.com), [Liberty London Girl](http://www.libertylondongirl.com), and [Rachel Khoo](http://www.rachelkhoo.com).
 We wanted to create a site that offers advice, product knowledge, and information about travel, food and drink, and home and beauty products.

 **User Story:**